 You struggle with your English lessons.
 So many new words to learn.
 This is when you reach out for a Dictionary, to understand the meaning of all those complicated words.
 What about your motor insurance policy?
 There are some terms you cannot understand in your motor insurance plan.
 You cannot find these words in a dictionary.
 What are these terms in your motor insurance plan, you cannot understand?

-Want to know more on auto insurance?
+Want to know more on motor insurance?
 Just leave a missed call on IndianMoney.com financial education helpline 02261816111 or just post a request on IndianMoney.com website.

 Insured declared value popularly called IDV, gives the current market value, of your car/vehicle.
 IDV is the maximum amount you can claim, if your vehicle is destroyed, stolen or damaged beyond repair.
 You can claim this amount, in case of theft or damage to your vehicle.